bartificer/programming-by-stealth/docs/pbs68.md

 The resulting Nav is visually identical to the original `<nav>`\-based version.

-## Dropdown Menus for Navigation
+## Drop-down Menus for Navigation

-Using the more advanced list-based navs we can now add Dropdowns into our navs quite easily.
+Using the more advanced list-based navs, we can now add Drop-downs into our navs quite easily.

-The nav item will become the container for the dropdown, so it should get the additional class `.dropdown`.
-The nav link will become the trigger for the dropdown, so it will get the additional class `.dropdown-toggle` as well as the usual data and ARIA attributes `data-toggle="dropdown"`, `aria-haspopup="true"` & `aria-expanded="false"`.
-In addition to all that the link should also get `role="button"`, and it should be a link to the exact current location, i.e. `href="#"`.
+The nav item will become the container for the drop-down, so it should get the additional class `.dropdown`.
+The nav link will become the trigger for the drop-down, so it will get the additional class `.dropdown-toggle` as well as the usual data and ARIA attributes `data-toggle="dropdown"`, `aria-haspopup="true"` and `aria-expanded="false"`.
+In addition to all that, the link should also get `role="button"`, and it should be a link to the exact current location, i.e. `href="#"`.
 Finally, we should give the link an ID so we can use it as the ARIA label for the menu.

 The menu should then be added into the nav item directly after the nav link.
-Since this dropdown is for navigation we should use slightly different markup to what we saw in [the previous instalment](https://bartificer.net/pbs67).
+Since this drop-down is for navigation, we should use slightly different markup to what we saw in [the previous instalment](https://pbs.bartificer.net/pbs67).
 Rather than filling our menu with buttons, we’ll be filling it with links instead:

 ```html
 <ul class="nav nav-justified bg-light border-top border-bottom">